Stocks and Shares ISA.

 Do I have cancellation rights under my Wealthtime ISA?

 You have a right to cancel your ISA within 14 calendar days from the date when we have accepted your correctly completed application.
 Cancellation will relieve you from all other duties and obligations arising from the Terms and Conditions and you will not incur any cancellation fee, charge or penalty.
 For conditions relating to the cancellation please refer to the Wealthtime Terms and Conditions.
 Please note that the amount you will get back will be reduced by any market loss during the period when you make your initial investment and up until your investment is sold.

 How will I know what my ISA is worth?

-Every six months we will make available to you a statement of your wealth within your Wealthtime Private Client Service including the value of your ISA.
+Every three months we will make available to you a statement of your wealth within your Wealthtime Private Client Service including the value of your ISA.

 Will I pay tax on my ISA?